-Households with a PassivLiving HEAT unit can set their preferred temperatures (in increments of 0.5°C or 0.5°F) via a web portal or mobile phone app, and directly on the control unit.
-Users are told they are not setting boiler on and off times, but the time they plan to wake up, go out etc. and the controller will operate the boiler to provide the temperature levels required in these periods.
-The user sets up an 'occupancy schedule', entering what times each day they will be IN, OUT and ASLEEP.
-These terms are capitalised throughout the paper to indicate the controller 'occupancy' states; these may or may not coincide with the actual times that residents are at home, out, or asleep.
-Different schedules can be set up for different days of week, or to differentiate between weekday and weekend.
+Households with a PassivLiving HEAT unit are told not to set boiler on and off times, but instead to program the time they plan to wake up, go out etc. and the controller will operate the boiler to provide the temperature levels required in these periods.
+The user sets up an 'occupancy schedule', entering what times each day they will be IN, OUT and ASLEEP and the temperature they would like at that time.
+These terms are capitalised throughout the paper to indicate the controller 'occupancy' states;